Daksh/couchapp-port/port.md

 ```

 ### Adding content to the app and pushing it
-Now that you have generated the app, you will need to add the original app data ~~(the one you're porting)~~ to `_attachments` folder you may want to remove everything inside that folder before you add the new content, and then copy
+Now that you have generated the app, you will need to add the original app data ~~(the one you're porting)~~ to `_attachments` folder.
+You may want to remove everything inside that folder before you add the new content.
+You can remove all items inside it and copy the data with the following terminal commands:

 ```
 rm -rf _attachments/*
 cp -r /home/user/myoriginalapp/* _attachments/
 ```

-Now that you have done all those steps you will need to upload the app to the server:<br>
+Now that you have done all those steps, you will need to upload the app to the server:<br>
 `couchapp push myserver`<br>where `myserver` is the one you specified in the `.couchapprc` file.
 ![push](http://people.sugarlabs.org/ignacio/push.png)

-The app is now available in the link specified, you should be able to see the database in http://127.0.0.1:5985/_utils/database.html?myapp
+After this, The app will be available on the specified link.
+You should be able to see the database in http://127.0.0.1:5985/_utils/database.html?myapp